On the closure of the positive Hodge locus: Introduction

+In the geometric case Weil \cite{Weil} asked whether $\HL(S, \VV)$ is a countable union of closed algebraic subvarieties of $S$ (he noticed that a positive answer follows easily from the rational Hodge conjecture).
+In \cite{CDK95} Cattani, Deligne and Kaplan proved the following unconditional celebrated result (we also refer to \cite{BKT} for an alternative proof):

-\begin{theor}(Cattani-Deligne-Kaplan) Let $S$ be a smooth complex quasi-projective algebraic variety and $\VV$ be a polarized $\ZZ$VHS over $S$.
-Then for any $\lambda \in V_\ZZ$ the locus $\Hdg(\lambda)$ is an algebraic subvariety of $\cV$, finite over the algebraic subvariety $\HL(S, \lambda)$ of $S$. \end{theor}
+\begin{theor}(Cattani-Deligne-Kaplan) Let $S$ be a smooth connected complex quasi-projective algebraic variety and $\VV$ be a polarizable $\ZZ$VHS over $S$.
+Then $\HL(S, \VV)$ (thus also $\HL(S, \VV^\otimes)$) is a countable union of closed irreducible algebraic subvarieties of $S$. \end{theor}